 Skyline Drive and the Blue Ridge Parkway

-Many people are interested in bicycling through the beautiful Shenandoah National Park on the 105-mile long Skyline Drive.
-Linking Shenandoah National Park to the Great Smoky Mountains National Park, the Blue Ridge Parkway takes travelers through Virginia's 217 miles of the Blue Ridge Mountains.
+Many people are interested in bicycling through Shenandoah National Park on the 105-mile long Skyline Drive.
+Linking Shenandoah National Park to the Great Smoky Mountains National Park, the Blue Ridge Parkway in Virginia takes travelers through 217 miles of the Blue Ridge Mountains.
 Visitors centers and designated campsites are located along both routes.
 The National Park Service has information on these attractions and their fees.

-The Colonial Parkway is a 23 mile scenic roadway along U.S. Bike Route 76 that connects Virginia's Historic Triange: Jamestown, Williamsburg, and Yorktown.
-In Jamestown, the Colonial Parkway connects to the Virginia Capital Trail, a 52 mile off-road bicycle and pedestrian trail between the Commonwealth's past and present capitals of Jamestown and Richmond.
+The Colonial Parkway is a 23-mile scenic roadway along U.S. Bicycle Route 76 that connects Virginia's Historic Triange: Jamestown, Williamsburg, and Yorktown.
+In Jamestown, the Colonial Parkway connects to the Virginia Capital Trail, a 52-mile off-road bicycle and pedestrian trail between the Commonwealth's past and present capitals of Jamestown and Richmond.

-Virginia has state parks in the Blue Ridge mountains, the hilly Piedmont area, and the flat coastal plains.
-Some parks, including Chippokes Plantation, Pocahontas, and Seashore State Parks, offer special biking trails.
+Virginia has state parks in the Blue Ridge Mountains, the hilly Piedmont area, and in the flat coastal plains.
+Some parks, including Chippokes Plantation, Pocahontas, and First Landing State Parks, offer special biking trails.
 The New River Trail State Park runs through 57 miles of beautiful southwestern Virginia and is a preferred trail of mountain bike enthusiasts.
-Camping and travel information on the parks is available from the Virginia Department of Conservation and Recreation.
+Camping and travel information is available from the Department of Conservation and Recreation.

-Some bicyclists enjoy riding unpaved or gravel roads.
+Some bicyclists enjoy riding on unpaved or gravel roads.
 The best source for finding unpaved roads VDOT maintains is to consult the Virginia Unpaved Roads map.
 The VDOT County Map Series is another resource and is available online in PDF.
 Please note this map series was last updated in 2004 so some of the roads have since been paved.
 One way to confirm whether a road has been paved is to view it in satellite imagery using an online mapping service.
 Dry unpaved roads often show up much lighter in satellite imagery than pavement.

 Crossing the Waters